TixelRocks/seat-map.js/readme.md

 ## Import

-In the build system, import the `createSeatMap` factory function method and the `VENUES` object.
+In the build system, import the `createSeatMap` factory function method and the `VENUES` object which is just a key value pair of venue name.

 ```js
 import { createSeatMap, VENUES } from './seat-map'